jgrocho/dot-files/README.md

 I am managing in a separate repo (as a submodule of the main Solarized repo).)
 If not using a color configuration, that line should be removed or commented out.

+## vim

+My current `vimrc` is not very feature rich and could stand to use some improvements and enhancements.
+Nevertheless, it does mostly what I want it to do most of the time.
+This is one file which will like see a lot of improvement over time.